Jouri-IT/holbertonschool-simple_shell/README.md

 # simple shell

-a simple unix command line interpreter written in c, built as part of the holberton school curriculum by aseel alzhrani and jouri alsulaiman.
+a simple unix command line interpreter written in c, built as part of the holberton school curriculum.

 ---